Rule 3 Periods, Time Factors and Substitutions

 Approved Ruling 3-5-2 II.
 After a change of team possession or any timeout, the ball is declared ready for play.
 When Team A has completed its offensive formation, Team B must promptly position its personnel.
 Team B will be allowed time to complete substitutions.
 RULING: Either team is subject to a delay-of-game foul— Team B for not completing its substitutions promptly (Rule 3-4-2b-3) or Team A for causing the 25-second clock to expire.
 Penalty—Five yards from the succeeding spot.

 Approved Ruling 3-5-2 VIII.
 Late in the first half Team A is out of timeouts.
 A pass play on third down ends inbounds at the B-25 short of the line to gain with the game clock showing 0:30.
 Facing fourth down and three, Team A gives no indication as to its next play until the game clock reads 0:10.
 They then rush their field goal unit onto the field, and Team B then hurries to respond.
-RULING: The umpire moves to the ball to prevent the snap until Team B has had a reasonable opportunity to get its field-goal defense unit onto the field.
-The umpire will step away when he judges that the defense has had enough time.
-If the game clock reads 0:00 before the ball is snapped after the umpire steps away, the half is over.
+RULING: The Referee starts the substitution mechanics process and the Umpire moves to the ball to prevent the snap.
+The Umpire will step away when the Referee determines that the defense has had adequate time to complete its substitution.
+If the game clock reads 0:00 before the ball is snapped after the Umpire steps away, the half has ended.

 More Than Eleven Players on the Field